ericstephan/gridappsd-docs/docs/source/developer_resources/CDPSM.rst

 matrices per unit length.
 The row and column attributes must agree with ACLineSegmentPhase:sequenceNumber.
 The fourth way to specify impedance is by wire/cable and spacing data, by association to WireSpacingInfo and WireInfo.
+(Note: each association is actually referenced as PowerSystemResource.AssetDataSheet, as illustrated in Figure 8.)
 If there are ACLineSegmentPhase instances reverse-associated to the ACLineSegment, then per-phase modeling applies.
-There are several use cases for ACLineSegmentPhase: 1) single-phase or two-phase primary, 2) low-voltage secondary using phases s1 and s2, 3) associated WireInfo data where the WireSpacingInfo association exists, 4) assign specific phases to the matrix rows and columns in PerLengthPhaseImpedance.
+There are several use cases for
+ACLineSegmentPhase: 1) single-phase or two-phase primary, 2) low-voltage secondary using phases s1 and s2, 3) associated WireInfo data where the WireSpacingInfo association exists, 4) assign specific phases to the matrix rows and columns in PerLengthPhaseImpedance.
 It is the application’s responsibility to propagate phasing through terminals to other components, and to identify any miswiring.
 (Note: this profile does not use WireAssemblyInfo, nor the fromPhase and toPhase attributes of